artschie1337/SLE-Haskell-QQ/README.md

 # metalib

 ## About
 New contribution for "Use of quasi-quotation and Template Haskell" in the metalib.
-The contribution is based on https://github.com/softlang/yas/tree/master/languages/FSML/Haskell.
+The contribution is based on https://github.com/softlang/yas/tree/master/languages/FSML/Haskell

-## TODO
-* Revise topics
-* Finalize order
-* Concrete Syntax??

 ## Build Instructions